digitaldairychain/farm-twin/ICAR-ADE.md

 - icarReproSemenStrawResource can be created empty
 - icarFeedStorageResource feedId is not of type icarFeedIdentifierType (which it is in icarFeedsInRationType, for example)
 - active and isActive field names are not used consistently
-- A timestamp appears missing from some resources (such as icarConformationScoreEventResource) - do we rely on it's creation date?
+- A timestamp appears missing from some resources (such as icarConformationScoreEventResource) - do we rely on its creation date?